sandhya212/Mistic/function_flowchart.rst

 	``cells : dictionary``
-         Dictionary of cells or grid squares: each key is a cell's coordinates, the corresponding value is the index of that cell's point's coordinates in the samples list (or None if the cell is empty)
+         Dictionary of cells or grid squares: each key is a cell's coordinates, the corresponding value is the index of that cell's coordinates in the samples list (or None if the cell is empty)

         **Output**